 What are some of the benefits of the High School Completion program?

-- HSC students 19 and older may receive a tuition waiver for classes they need to obtain their high school diploma.
-A HSC student going full-time would pay about $250.00 a quarter for tuition instead of the regular college tuition of about $1,500.00.
+HSC students 19 and older may receive a tuition waiver for classes they need to obtain their high school diploma.
+On average, a HSC student enrolled full-time (15 credits) would pay about $375.00 a quarter for tuition instead of the regular college tuition of about $1,500.00.

 You might take classes that apply toward your high school diploma and college classes at the same time!
-For example, if a HSC student takes computer classes (depending on the course), these may apply towards the math, science, and/or elective requirements for a high school diploma but also towards an Electronics degree.
-If a student needs United States history, they can take one of the High School Completion program U.S. history classes or, if they are academically ready, a college level U.S. History class which would count both towards their High School Diploma and also their college degree.
+For example, if you take computer classes, some of them may apply towards the math, science, or elective requirements for a high school diploma and towards an Electronics degree.
+Another example: if you need a United States History credit, you can take one of the High School Completion program U.S. History classes or, if you are academically ready, a college level U.S. History class that would count toward both your High School Diploma and your college degree as well.

 What is the GED?

-The GED (General Education Development) Test is a test that certifies that the taker has high school level academic skills in reading, writing, and math.
-Everett Community College offers GED preparation classes to help students build their skills and test with confidence.
-You can also take the GED test here at our college.
-If you are interested in taking prep classes, please call 425-388-9257 or click here for more information.
+The GED (General Education Development) Test certifies the taker has high school level academic skills in language arts, social studies, science and math.
+Everett Community College offers GED preparation classes to help people build their skills and test with confidence.
+The GED test can be taken at Everett Community College.
+If you are interested in taking prep classes, contact 425-388-9339 or go to the GED page for more information.

 Which is better, a High School Diploma or the GED?

-There’s no right answer to this question.
-Depending on a person’s academic skills, how much time they have to complete a high school diploma or a GED, and what their goals are in life, either option can be the right one.
-This is a question you can discuss with a High School Completion advisor.
+There is no right answer to this question.
+Things to consider when making that choice are your academic skills, how much time you have to complete a high school diploma or a GED, and what your goals are in life.
+Either option can be the right one.
+This is a good question to discuss with a High School Completion Advisor.

-Do I need a high school diploma to go to college?
+Do I need a high school diploma or GED to go to college?

 No, you don’t need a high school diploma or GED to take classes at Everett Community College.
-Anyone 18 years and over can take classes such as art, music, math, or PE.
-However, if you want to earn a college degree or a certificate in most career programs such as Cosmetology, you will need to take an English and Math placement test called the COMPASS.
+Anyone 18 years and over can take classes such as Art, Music, or PE.
+However, if you want to earn a college degree or certificate, in most career programs you will need to take an English, Math, and Reading placement exam called the COMPASS.
 Your scores on the COMPASS will help determine where you need to start to be successful in whatever program you choose.
 One of the requirements for Federal Financial Aid is a GED or High School Diploma.

-Do I have to take the COMPASS or ASSET to be in High School Completion?
+Do I have to take the ACCUPLACER to be in the High School Completion Program?

 ACCUPLACER has replaced the COMPASS Test.
 The ACCUPLACER test is the placement exam used for college level classes.
 So, you might not necessarily be required to take it.
-If you plan to take college level courses while in our program, then you most likely will be required to take the college placement test before you can enter into those courses.
-For information on the college placement tests or the GED test,please contact our testing center at 425-388-9288.
+If you plan to take college level courses while in our program, then you most likely will be required to take this college placement test before you can enter into those courses.
+For information on the college placement tests or the GED test,please contact the college Testing Center at 425-388-9288.

 Do I need to be a citizen to be in the High School Completion program?

 No, you don’t need to be a citizen.
-However, if you are in the United States with F, M, H, J, L, TD, TN or B visas, you need to contact the International Student Services office at 425-388-9220 for information about admissions to Everett Community College.
+However, if you are in the United States with an F, M, H, J, L, TD, TN or B visa, you need to contact the International Student Services office at 425-388-9220 for information about admissions to Everett Community College.